jmix-framework/jmix-masquerade/README.md

 component.
 If the component has a type which is not defined in the library, use the `Untyped` type.

-The name of the attribute corresponds to the `cuba-id` attribute of a DOM element that corresponds to the UI component.
+The name of the attribute corresponds to the `j-test-id` attribute of a DOM element that corresponds to the UI component.

 ```java